spryker/spryker-docs/docs/scos/user/intro-to-spryker/contributing-to-documentation/contributing-to-documentation.md

 ---
-title: Adding a new product to the documentation site
+title: Contributing to documentation
-description: Learn how to add a new product to the Spryker docs.
+description: Learn how you can contribute to the Spryker docs.
 template: howto-guide-template
 ---